Python Development Environment

 To execute a script in the Editor, select Python > Run Script in the menu or press F9.
 (Focus needs to be on a Python script in the editor area to enable the Python menu).

-Below you see the default parts of the Main template in black, and the added code in red.
-This script exports selected models as .obj files into the model folder of the current project.
+Below you see the Main template extended with the "export" function.
+This script exports selected models as .obj files into the model folder of the current project:

 from scripting import *